Mantasha-Imteyaz/gitdemo/README.md

-# gitdemo
+# GitDemo
-just use to revise the git
+Just make a new repo to revise the git.